Gurrt/software-process/assignment-2/cmmi.md

 #CMMI

+In this section we examine to which extent the various CMMi Development process areas are covered in Scrum, RUP and HealthCare.gov.

 | Cmmi Process Area | Scrum | RUP | HealtCare.gov |
 | ------------------| ----- | --- | ------------- |